 A pilonidal cyst is a sac filled with hair and skin debris that forms at the bottom of your tailbone.
 The recovery time after surgery depends on the procedure type and if you need stitches.
 In some cases, it could a few months.

-The two surgical procedures used to treat pilonidal cysts include:
+The two primary procedures used to treat pilonidal cysts include:

 - Incision and drainage.
 During this procedure, a doctor will make a cut and drain the cyst.

-- Cystectomy.
-During this procedure, a doctor will remove the entire cyst and the tissues around it.
+- Surgical cyst removal.
+During this procedure, also called a cystectomy, a doctor will remove the entire cyst and the tissues around it.

 Read on to learn more about how these procedures are performed, what the recovery process is like, and if a cyst is likely to return.

-Your healthcare provider will likely recommend an incision and drainage procedure to treat your pilonidal cyst if:
+Your healthcare professional will likely recommend an incision and drainage procedure to treat your pilonidal cyst if:

-- this is the first time your cyst is being treated
+- this is the first time a cyst is being treated

 - your infection is minor